-CHCCCS019 090501 Recog situation nise and respond to crisis ons None 45 VU22859 090509 e support to consumers with osocial disability CHCCCS019 95 Total nor minal duration 310 5.2 Entry r equirements s Standard 9 AQTF Standards for Accredited Courses There are no mandatory entry requirements for the 22532VIC Course in Supporting People with Psychosocial Disability.
+CHCCCS019 090501 Recog nise and respond to crisis None 45 VU22859 090509 e support to consumers with osocial disability CHCCCS019 95 Total nor minal duration 310 5.2 Entry r equirements S Standard 9 AQTF Standards for Accredite ed Courses There are no mandatory entry requirements for the 22532VIC Course in Supporting People with Psychosocial Disability.
 Learners enrolling in 22532VIC Course in Supporting People with Psychosocial Disability are best equipped to successfully undertake the course if they have as a minimum language, literacy and communication skills that align to Level 3 of the Australian Core Skills Framework (ACSF), see the ACSF website for more information.
 Learners with language, literacy and communication skills at levels lower than suggested above may require additional support to successfully undertake this course.
-6. Assessment Reference: Standard 10 and 12 AQTF Standards for Accredited Courses 6.1 Assessment strategy gy Standard 10 AQTF Standards for Accredited Courses All assessment, including Recogn (RPL), must be compliant with the • Standard 1 of the AQTF: E Standards for Initial/Contin Guidelines 4.1 and 4.2 of t VET Providers, or requirements o Essential Conditi nuing Registratio f: ons and n and the Standards for Register 2015 (SRTOs), ed Training Org anisations the relevant standards and the time of assessment. d Guidelines for RTOs at Where appropriate, training provious take a holistic approach to assess course. - Assessment strategies for the counature of the work undertaken; it is assessment include:
+6. Assessment Reference: Standard 10 and 12 AQTF Standards for Accredited Courses 6.1 Assess sment strate gy Standard 10 AQTF Standards for Accred ited Courses All assessment, including Recognition of Prior Learning (RPL), must be compliant with the requirements of: Standard 1 of the AQTF: Essential Conditions and Standards for Initial/Continuing Registration and Guidelines 4.1 and 4.2 of the VRQA Guidelines for VET Providers, or the Standards for Registered Training Organisations f: ons and n and elines for 2015 (SRTOs), or • the relevant standards and the time of assessment.
+Where appropriate, training proviotake a holistic approach to assess course. • Assessment strategies for the course should reflect the nature of the work undertaken; it is recommended that assessment include:

 oral and written questioning related to underpinning knowledge practical demonstration of activities which combine a number of learning outcomes to provide depth and context to the training holistic assessment that reflects realistic job tasks.
 Assessment of imported units of competency must comply with the assessment requirements detailed in the source training product (Training Package or accredited course).
 Consistent with the requirements of Element 1.5 of Standard 1 of the AQTF: Essential Conditions and Standards for Continuing (or initial) Registration, RTOs must ensure that RPL is offered to all applicants in determining their competency.
-6.2 Assessor competencies Standard 12 AQTF Standards for Accredited Courses Assessment must be undertaken by a person or persons in accordance with: • Standard 1.4 of the AQTF: Essential Conditions and Standards for Initial/Continuing Registration and Guidelines 3 of the VRQA Guidelines for VET Providers, the Standards for Registered Training Organisations 2015 (SRTOs), or the relevant standards and Guidelines for RTOs at the time of assessment.
+6.2 Assessor competencies Standard 12 AQTF Standards for Accredited Courses Assessment must be undertaken by a person or persons in accordance with: • Standard 1.4 of the AQTF: Essential Conditions and Standards for Initial/Continuing Registration and Guidelines 3 of the VRQA Guidelines for VET Providers, or the Standards for Registered Training Organisations 2015 (SRTOs), or the relevant standards and Guidelines for RTOs at the time of assessment.
 Assessment of imported units of competency must meet the competency requirements specified in the relevant source training product (Training Package or accredited course).
 7. Delivery Standards 11 and 12 AQTF Standards for Accredited Courses 7.1 Delivery modes Standard 11 AQTF Standards for Accredited Courses There are no restrictions on offering the program on either a full-time or part-time basis.
 Where possible, participants should be exposed to real work environments and examples/case studies.
 This course may be delivered in a variety of modes including: